silx-kit/silx-training/software_engineering/1_Project/index.rst

 Licenses define how a piece of software can be used (and sometimes what for).
 None of them claim any liability of the author.

+If there is not license on your code he cannot be distributed or reused

 ----